MaximilianHauser/Space_Control/README.md

 * [x] NoneTyp object has no attribute evasion when attacking empty tile
 * [x] fix size of single drop down menu button
 * [x] add basic state for options
+* [x] Munition spawned by eventlogic targets tile, should target unit it was triggered by
+* [x] refactor munition.py __seriously it's a mess__
+* [x] implement a movement.py to handle movement animation from tile to neighbor

 ## Tasks per file: